ui-schema/ui-schema/packages/docs/src/content/docs/schema.md

 This page covers the support for JSON-Schema within the core, validators or from plugins.

+**JSON Schema versions supported:** Draft 2019-09 / Draft-08, Draft-07, Draft-06, Draft-04

 ## Widget Matching

 For matching a widget to a schema, these keywords are used:

 - `type` valid types: `string`, `number`, `integer`, `boolean`, `object`, `array`
-    - multi-type support for one schema ❌
+    - multiple types support ❌
     - full support `null` as type ❌
 - `widget`, non-standard JSON-Schema to select a specific UI